A No-Code Introduction to Describing Data

 Unlike the mode, the median will always represent the middle of the variable’s distribution.

-Mean: The Balancing Point
+Mean: The balancing point

 The mean, or average, is calculated by adding all the scores for a variable and then dividing by the number of data points.
 Here’s the formula: